Reed Hundt: In popular culture

 Hundt is referenced by Dale Gribble in Season 4, Episode 10 ("Hillenium") of King of the Hill as the author of a "brilliantly written op-ed piece" about Y2K millennium.

 In an episode of the original series of Animaniacs, Hundt is spoofed as "Reef Blundt".

 Personal life

-He is married to Elizabeth "Betsy" Katz.
-They have three children.
+Hundt is married to Betsy Katz.
+They have three children and two grand-children, and live in Chevy Chase, MD, and Portola Valley, CA.